The Effects of Forward Neck and Head Posture on Your Body: Support for Victoria BC Families

 - Loss of muscle strength

-Studies have shown that forward head posture is associated with rounded shoulders, also called kyphosis.
+Studies have shown that forward head posture is associated with rounded shoulders and kyphosis (excessive outward curvature of the upper spine).

-Can You Correct Forward Neck and Head Posture?
+Can You Correct Forward Neck and Head Posture in Victoria?

 Implementing a simple routine of stretching and strengthening exercises can usually be a good neck posture corrector.
 Paying close attention to good posture may reduce pain and relieve side effects as well.